jake01756/apple-siri-voice-navigation-english/README.md

 ## Introduction

 I speak English, so having a mod that has a whole bunch of voices instead of just english ones takes up extra space on my system.
 So, I decided to fork the repo and remove all the voices, except the english ones.
-If you want to contribute to this project, I suggest you do so upstream at [https://github.com/quinn0823/apple-siri-voice-navigation/]
+If you want to contribute to this project, I suggest you do so [upstream](https://github.com/quinn0823/apple-siri-voice-navigation/).

 ## Voices [20 Voices in English]